 A new busking and street entertainment policy

-Westminster is introducing a new policy to regulate busking and street entertainment.
-The rules will come into force from 5 April 2021.
+Westminster has introduced a new policy to regulate busking and street entertainment.
+The rules came into force from 5 April 2021.

 The policy is designed to support street entertainment while protecting residents and businesses from excessive noise and overcrowding that can be caused by busking.
 It follows more than two years’ engagement with residents, businesses and performers in our key busking locations.